TotallyGeeked/overlays/README.md

 Overlays for Retroarch / Retropie / Recalbox ...

 What is this?
 This is my contribution to the Retro community.
-It is a collection of overlays that I (Louis Stice) created for the following portable systems:
+It is a collection of overlays that I created for the following portable systems:
  * Atari Lynx I
  * Atari Lynx II
  * Nintendo Game Boy